 Coffee is a beverage that I adore; in fact you can almost guarantee that when I am writing these posts, I will have a hot cup of black coffee beside me.
 So why would I want to write about it on my blog you ask?
 Well I believe that making coffee properly is also an art, having had many good and bad coffees over the years leads me to believe that a good barista is like a good artist and vice versa.

-One of my pet hates when ordering the style of coffee I like is that there doesn’t seem to be a standard version and each café or coffee shop makes it completely different.
+One of my pet hates when ordering the style of coffee I like is that there doesn’t seem to be a standard version and each café or coffee makes it completely different.
 I like to drink my coffee black, I like it diluted with some hot water as I don’t like it really really strong and I like it in a standard sized cup so I can spend some time drinking it.
-What I normally order is an Americano, as that’s what they’re called in the bigger cities, well at most good coffee shops anyway, but back here at home I usually need to describe exactly what it is or I end up with a half a cup of coffee in a miniature cup that Im sure are only served to children and goblins as they’re so tiny, a jug of boiling hot water beside it if Im lucky enough (God knows where Im supposed to put it as the cups so damn small!) and get this, a jug of milk as well; even if I have explained that its supposed to be just black!
+What I normally order is an Americano, as that’s what they’re called in the bigger cities, well at most good coffee s anyway, but back here at home I usually need to describe exactly what it is or I end up with a half a cup of coffee in a miniature cup that Im sure are only served to children and goblins as they’re so tiny, a jug of boiling hot water beside it if Im lucky enough (God knows where Im supposed to put it as the cups so damn small!) and get this, a jug of milk as well; even if I have explained that its supposed to be just black!
 Other times it comes out in a fishing boat sized vessel with a mere puddle of inky black coffee in the base and the jug of hot water, or worse yet they have topped it up for me and it ends up a case of ‘smells like coffee but can’t taste any’ its so diluted!